Krasniqi

 Krasniqi is a historical Albanian tribe and region in the Accursed Mountains in northeastern Albania, bordering Kosovo.
-The region lies within the Tropojë District and is part of a wider area between Albania and Kosovo that is historically known as Malësia e Gjakovës (Highlands of Gjakova).
-Krasniqi stretches from the Valbonë river in the north to Lake Fierza in the south and includes the town Bajram Curri.
-Members of the Krasniqi tribe are also found in Kosovo and Northern Macedonia.
+The region lies within the Tropoje District and is part of a wider area between Albania and Kosovo that is historically known as Gjakova highlands (Highlands of Gjakova).
+Krasniqi stretches from the Valbona river in the north to Lake Fierza in the south and includes the town Bajram Curri.
+Members of the Krasniqi tribe are also found in Kosovo and North Macedonia.

 Geography

 The region is called Krasniqe (Krasniqja in definite Albanian) and its people are called Krasniqë.
 The Krasniqi region is situated in the District of Tropoja and stretches from the Montenegrin border in the north to Lake Fierza in the south, from the Mërturi region in the west to the District of Has in the east, and includes most of the upper Valbona valley.
 It borders on the traditional tribal regions of Bugjoni to the south, Gashi to the northeast, Nikaj-Mërtur to the west, and Bytyçi to the east.
 The main settlements of the region are the town of Bajram Curri, Bujan, Shoshan, Kocanaj, Dragobia, Bradoshnicë, Degë, Llugaj, Murataj, Margegaj, Lëkurtaj, Bunjaj.

 Krasniqi has its roots in the highlands of Gjakova, but over the centuries has spread to neighbouring areas.
 Thus, today many descendants of the Krasniqi fis are found within present-day Kosovo, especially in the western part (to the east of Krasniqi itself), having settled there since late 17th century.
-On the Kumanovo Black Mountain, descendants of the Krasniqi fis were recorded in the villages of Gošince, Slupčane, Alaševce (in Lipkovo) and Ruđince (in Staro Nagoričane) in 1965.
+On the Kumanovo side of the Skopska Crna Gora, descendants of the Krasniqi fis were recorded in the villages of Gošince, Slupčane, Alaševce (in Lipkovo) and Ruđince (in Staro Nagoričane) in 1965.
+A group of them migrated to Istanbul.